 The Yonex Ezone 100 and Yonex Ezone 100l are both good options if you are an intermediate tennis player looking for a racket that gives you a good mix of power, spin, and control.

-This article will look at the specs of both rackets to see how the rackets compare to each other.
+This article will look at the specs of both rackets to see how they compare to each other.

 |Strung Weight:||318g (11.2oz)||298g (10.5oz)|